kgar/GMS2-FriendlyCosmonaut-DialogueSystem/to-do.md

 - Add idle animation
 - Add vocal pause
 - Add dialogue page turn indicator (use the existing spr_dialoguefinished); it should animate like the original.
+- Apply some simple 9-panel textbox with borders to replace the black box

 ## Refactoring
 - Can I eliminate any more variables from the textbox object?